Xilinx/Vitis_Libraries/L1/benchmarks/README.md

-Some bechmark tests to present the peformance our implementation.
+Some bechmarks to present the peformance of our implementations.